surfacesyntacticud/website/content/guidelines/u/relations/subj.md

 6	.	.
 PUNCT	.	_	4	punct	_	_
 {{< /conll >}}

-The `subj` relation has two deep sub-relations.
+The `subj` relation has two deep syntactic sub-relations.
 The sub-relation `subj@expl` is used to indicate that the subject is present to fill in an obligatory syntactic position and has no semantic value.

 {{< conll >}}
 # sent_fr = Il pleut dans ma maison